Domenge/conjoc/README.md

 # conjoc
 Class library for conjugating some occitan dialects (lengadocian, provençal, gascon).
-Expandable, ready for leveraging.
-This class library is used in a Drupal module but can be ported to any environement.
+Expandable, ready for leveraging, this class library is used in a Drupal module but can be ported to any environment.

 As of this writing the production version is not completely ported in object style, as you can see in the Drupal module especially « conjoc_webform.inc ».